dylanmaenpaa/today-i-learned/README.md

 ## Build systems

 ### Cmake
 Cmake is a build system generator, it can generate for example Makefiles.
-It is a valuable tool since make files are OS dependent, by using Cmake native Makefiles can be generated.
+It is a valuable tool since Makefiles are OS dependent, by using Cmake native Makefiles can be generated.

 ### Makefiles
 Makefiles gives directives on how to compile and link files.
 It also keeps track on dependencies, thus when running Makefiles again, only neccessary build steps are made.
 This can greatly reduce the build time.